Tchou/stt/doc/subtyping.md

 We want to show it is not empty (e.g. an inhabitant of that type is:
 `[ [[]] [[]] ]`), so we explore it's structure until we can prove the type to be non empty.
-In what follows, "assume a type is empty" means record it has empty in the memoization table.
+In what follows, "assume a type is empty" means record it as empty in the memoization table.

 1. Show that `(X, (X, []))` is not empty, assume it is: